 4k monitors have grown in popularity in recent years as more models are available and easier to find than in the past.
 They deliver more details than lower-resolution displays, and most have a high enough pixel density for sharp text, making them ideal for work-related purposes.
 Besides that, they're versatile for different uses because some also include gaming features like HDMI 2.1 bandwidth that lets you take full advantage of current-gen gaming consoles and modern graphics cards.

-Having a high resolution doesn't guarantee good performance, so when looking for a 4k display, it's also important to consider whether the monitor's performance matches what you need it for; for example, it's important to have high peak brightness if you want to use it in a bright office space, and a fast response time is beneficial for gaming.
+Having a high resolution doesn't guarantee good performance, so when looking for a 4k display, it's also important to consider whether the monitor's performance matches what you need it for.
+We complete nearly 400 tests on each monitor to help you through this process.
+For example, it's important to have high brightness if you want to use it in a bright workspace, or a fast response time is beneficial for gaming.
 Also, think about your budget, as 4k monitors are available at a variety of price points, with the higher-end models having more features.

 Sep 11, 2024: Replaced the Dell S2722QC with the Gigabyte M27U as the 'Best Lower Mid-Range' pick, as it has more vivid colors and much better motion handling.
 In the Notable Mentions, we added the MSI MAG 274UPF and replaced the Dell Alienware AW3225QF with the Samsung Odyssey OLED G8/G80SD S32DG80.